wp-plugins/my-optional-modules/readme.txt

 4. You'll find settings under Dashboard->Settings->My Optional Modules

 == Changelog ==
+* 5.7.3    Tested up to/requires at least tag updated
 * 5.7.2    create a random link query (like ?random or ?goto) to allow visitors to pull a random post from your blog
 * 5.7.2    fittext footer script moved to fittext.js
 * 5.7.2    edit the text of the 'read more...' link